celestiaorg/celestia-app/docs/architecture/adr-006-non-interactive-defaults.md

    }

-   // parse wire message and create a single message _, unsignedPFD, sig, err := types.ProcessWirePayForBlob(p.msg, squareSize) if err != nil {
+   // parse wire message and create a single message _, unsignedPFB, sig, err := types.ProcessWirePayForBlob(p.msg, squareSize) if err != nil {
        return err
    }

    // create the signed PayForBlob using the fees, gas limit, and sequence from
-   // the original transaction, along with the appropriate signature. signedTx, err := types.BuildPayForBlobTxFromWireTx(p.tx, txConf.NewTxBuilder(), sig, unsignedPFD) if err != nil {
+   // the original transaction, along with the appropriate signature. signedTx, err := types.BuildPayForBlobTxFromWireTx(p.tx, txConf.NewTxBuilder(), sig, unsignedPFB) if err != nil {
        return err
    }